openchatai/OpenChat/README.md

 PINECONE_INDEX_NAME=# you can get it after creating your index in pinecone
 ```

 > Note: for pincone db, make sure that the dimension is equal to 1536

+- Ensure Docker is running on your machine.

 - Navigate to the repository folder and run the following command:

 ```
 make install
 ```

 > :warning: **Windows users might not be able to install OpenChat easily and we are working on fixing that.**

 Once the installation is complete, you can access the OpenChat console at: http://localhost:8000

 ## ❤️ Thanks:

 - To [@mayooear](https://github.com/mayooear) for his work and tutorial on chatting with PDF files, we utilized a lot of his code in the LLM server.

 ## Disclaimer:

 We quickly built this project to validate the idea, so please excuse any shortcomings in the code.
 You may come across several areas that require enhancements, and we truly appreciate your support by opening issues, submitting pull requests, and providing suggestions.

 ## License

 This project is licensed under the MIT License.